greenonline/TinyTextAdventure_in_ZIL/README.md

 It works!

-Is the issue due to the double clicking and the Apple expansion/inflation?
+Is the file corruption issue, of the previous section, due to the double clicking and the Apple expansion/inflation?
 Retrying v6, using `gunzip` and `tar`, made it work this time:

 ```none
 % gunzip dotnet-sdk-6.0.428-osx-x64.tar.gz